rasteiner/k3-awesome-picker/readme.md

     Font Awesome gives you the option to download their icons.
 Download the "web" version from here: https://fontawesome.com/download.
 Unzip the file and upload it to your server.
 2. **Configure the plugin**
     The plugin needs to know 3 things:
-    1. The URL to the CSS file with all classes you intend to use (this is used only for the panel, you'll find tem in the css folder you downloaded)
+    1. The URL to the CSS file with all classes you intend to use (this is used only for the panel, you'll find them in the css folder you downloaded)
     2. The file path to the metadata of your icons (you'll find this in the "metadata" folder, look for an "icons.yml" file)
-    3. The file path to the folder containing the spritesheets (this is the "sprites" folder)
+    3. The file path to the folder containing the sprite sheets (this is the "sprites" folder)

     Here's an example config:
     ```php